ucsb-cs16/s20/_lab/lab01.md

 ## Getting the starter code  <a name="getstarter"></a>

+### If you are using your own computer and not connecting remotely

+You may obtain the starter code for all the labs by going here: <https://github.com/ucsb-cs16-s20-nichols/lab-starter-code>, clicking the "Clone or download" button, and choosing the "Download ZIP" option.
+Now you can follow along with the "connecting remotely" section below, disregarding the `cp` command.

+### If you are connecting remotely, or using a lab computer

 Copy the code from the instructor's account on the CSIL server into your local lab01 directory by issuing the following command:

 ```